Enabling Women Leaders At A Global Bank

-The Bank identified YSC as a partner in this journey, owing to our awareness of the key psychological drivers and levers of success needed to develop and help women leaders grow.
-Additionally the strong benchmarks we offered, the deep rooted understanding we had about the Bank’s values and culture and the significant work we had done in the field of women leadership (in the UK, India, Australia and New York), made us valuable partners.
+The bank identified YSC Consulting as a partner in this journey, owing to our awareness of the key psychological drivers and levers of success needed to develop and help women leaders grow.
+Additionally the strong benchmarks we offered, the deep rooted understanding we had about the bank’s values and culture.

-The target when we started this programme was to have five women from this cohort be ‘promotion ready’ by the end of the programme.
+The target when we started this program was for five women from this cohort be ‘promotion ready’ by the end of the program.
 There have been seven promotions from this cohort to date and almost 70% of the remainder have moved laterally to roles that are challenging and stretching, including to new functions, businesses and geographies.
-Women have been seen to be making behavioural shifts in relation to their own development and the sponsors have played a key role in opening their networks to women and rallying for their success in the organisation.
+Women have been seen to be making behavioral shifts in relation to their own development and the sponsors have played a key role in opening their networks to women and rallying for their success in the organization.

 There is increased buy-in from senior leaders to take on mentoring and career sponsorship roles for the women.
 Also the women leaders now understand their own thinking and mental models that can be holding them back and are looking forward to getting tools and skills to break through and crack the code for success.

-- A second cohort of women at the same level will go through a similar programme in Q2 next year.
+- A second cohort of women at the same level will go through a similar program.

-- Conversations have begun in relation to ‘Bands 1 and 2’, to focus on early talent.
+Conversations have begun in relation to ‘Bands One and Two’, to focus on emerging talent.

-- Bring the male colleagues into the conversation, i.e. focusing on gender intelligent talent more broadly, and therefore initiatives for both men and women.
+- We are now bringing male colleagues into the conversation, i.e. focusing on gender intelligent talent more broadly, and therefore developing initiatives for both men and women.

-- Across the board, run unconscious bias sessions as a way to sensitise people managers and build their ability to develop and retain women leaders in the organisation.
+- Across the board, running conscious inclusion sessions as a way to build ability to develop and retain diverse leaders in the organization.